Moon Tree Sycamores, Loblolly Pines, and Sweetgums

 The sweetgum seeds were collected in Bladen County, North Carolina.

-The seeds were originally sent to Dr. Charles Walkinshaw at
+The seeds were originally sent to Dr. Charles Walkinshaw, who was

 on special assignment with NASA managing the Lunar Receiving Lab at Johnson